Nobody likes getting punched.

 Lame joke, but I couldn’t resist.
 I know what you’re thinking – I hope his boxing is better than his sense of humor.

 The duck and roll is extremely hard to master, but done effectively, it can be lethal.

 It’s the perfect defense technique to deal with the hook.
-When your opponent throws the hook, you perform a small squat while leaning into the direction the punch just came from.
+When your opponent throws the hook, you perform a small squat while leaning in the direction the punch just came from.
 Then as you rise, push through your legs and counter with a hook or cross.

 The Defensive Jab

-Before your opponent even gets the chance to unleash with a flurry of punches, stop him in his tracks with a quick and stiff jab to the head.
+Before your opponent even gets the chance to unleash a flurry of punches, stop him in his tracks with a quick and stiff jab to the head.

 Mix it up with a single punch, the double jab, or even three or four in a row to keep your opponent guessing.

 Nobody like consistently getting tagged in the face, and you can bet that the defensive jab will stop, or at least slow down an aggressive fighter.

 Keep popping off the jab and don’t let him in striking range while looking to unload with your counter combination.